jmoiron/sqlx/index.md

 }
 ```

 The primary extension on sqlx.Rows is `StructScan()`, which automatically scans results into struct fields.
 Note that the fields must be [exported](http://golang.org/doc/effective_go.html#names) in order for sqlx to be able to write into them, something true of *all* marshallers in Go.
-You can use the `db` struct tag to specify which column name maps to each struct field, or set `sqlx.NameMapper` to a `func(string) string` to define a mapping.
-The default mapping is to use `strings.Lower`.
+You can use the `db` struct tag to specify which column name maps to each struct field, or set a new default mapping with [db.MapperFunc()](#mapping).
+The default mapping is to use `strings.Lower` on the field name to match against the column names.
 For more information about `StructScan` and the additional extensions `SliceScan` and `MapScan`, see the [section on advanced scanning](#advancedScanning).

 ### QueryRow <a href="#queryrow" class="permalink" id="queryrow">&para;</a>